neumino/rethinkdbdash/README.md

 - Better backtraces

 Long backtraces are split on multiple lines.
-In case the driver cannot parse the query, it provides a better location of the error.
+In case the driver cannot serialize the query, it provides a better location of the error.

-- Different handling for queries that cannot be parsed on the server.
+- Arity errors

-In case an error occured because the server cannot parse the protobuf message, the official driver emits an `error` on the connection.
+The server may return confusing error messages when the wrong number of arguments is provided (See [issue 2463](https://github.com/rethinkdb/rethinkdb/issues/2463) to track progress).
-Rethinkdbdash emits an error and rejects all queries running on this connection and close the connection.
-This is the only way now to avoid having some part of your program hang forever.
+Rethinkdbdash tries to make up for it by catching errors before sending the query to the server if possible.

 #### Miscellaneous ####